 Visit A Black Sand Beach

-Here you can experience breathtaking views of the Atlantic Ocean, and absolutely stunning basalt stacks.
-Legend says these stacks were once trolls turned to stone.
+Legend says these basalt stacks were once trolls turned to stone.
 Here you can even catch a glimpse of beautiful little Puffins!

-Here are some highly rated Golden Circle tours you may be interested in.
+Here are a few highly rated Golden Circle tours to check out:

-When coming to Iceland in summer, you want to be prepared to experience all these wonderful places, so be sure to check out our packing list for Iceland in summer.
+When coming to Iceland in summer, you want to be prepared to experience all these wonderful places, so be sure to check out my packing list for Iceland in summer.

 Additional Helpful Iceland Information

-I really love Iceland, and loved every experience I was fortunate enough to have.
+I really love Iceland, and enjoyed every experience I was fortunate enough to have.
 Here are more of my articles surrounding Iceland that you may find useful in your vacation planning.

 Must See Spots In The South Coast of Iceland